 A new guidebook for the Garden, which included a new trail map, was finally ready for printing by the Minneapolis Park and Recreation Board (MPRB).
 The cost of printing of the 10,000 copy run was donated by Prudential Insurance CO.
 In that era, visitors could pick up a copy and take it home with them - hence the need for the large print run.
 It would be reprinted four times.
 The Friends funded a Garden census in 1986 for the preparation of this guide.
 Design of the guide had begun in 1986 and there is more detail in that history.
 The whole project had been delayed a year when Ken Avery had lost the original draft.

-Martha Hellander’s name shows up as a new member in The Friends Newsletter, The Fringed Gentian™ (Vol. 36 No. 1), and it is announced that she is writing a biographical book about Eloise Butler.
+Martha Hellander’s name shows up as a new member in The Friends Newsletter, The Fringed Gentian™ (Vol. 36 No. 1), and it was announced that she was writing a biographical book about Eloise Butler.
 The Friends, beginning in 1989, would provide financial support for the project.
-The book would be titled The Wild Gardener (Image).
+The book would eventually be titled The Wild Gardener (Image).
 Martha attended the Friends' Board Meeting on Jan.
 30th to discuss her research.

-The Garden opened as usual on April 1st.
+The Garden opened on April 1st without weather problems.
 Shirley Schultz of The Friends was coordinating the volunteers to staff the Martha Crone Shelter.
 The new Garden Guidebook was available for visitors.

 The Friends held their Annual Meeting on May 14th in the Garden at the Martha Crone Shelter.
-Elected board members were: Ione Allison, Connie Bartz-Lavoie, Betty Bridgman, Elizabeth Bryan, Dr. Norman Busse, Elaine Christenson, Sallie W. Cole, Melvin Duoos, Ann Kessen, Gloria Miller, Donna Sandstrom, Shirley Schultz, Joyce Smeby, Patricia Thomesen and Jane Wolke.
+Elected board members were: Ione Allison, Connie Bartz-Lavoie, Betty Bridgman, Elizabeth Bryan, Dr. Norman Busse, Elaine Christenson (new), Sallie W. Cole, Melvin Duoos, Ann Kessen, Gloria Miller, Donna Sandstrom (new), Shirley Schultz, Joyce Smeby, Patricia Thomesen and Jane Wolke (new).

 Ex-officio members were Cary George, Dan Hasty and Ken Avery.

-At the board of directors meeting following the annual meeting, Gloria Miller stepped down as president.
-Newly elected officers were Ann Kessen, president; Elizabeth (Betty) Bryan - Vice President; Joyce Smeby - secretary; Melvin Duoos, treasurer.
-In continuing roles: Betty Bridgman - editor of the Friends newsletter, The Fringed Gentian™; Shirley Schultz - Volunteer coordinator; Pat Thomesen (past president 1984-86) - membership chair.
-Elaine Christensen became memorials chair, Connie Lavoie, grants chair, and Donna Sandstrom became historian.
+At the Board of Directors meeting following the annual meeting, Gloria Miller stepped down as president.
+Newly elected officers were Ann Kessen, President; Elizabeth (Betty) Bryan - Vice President; Joyce Smeby - Secretary; Melvin Duoos, Treasurer.
+In continuing roles: Betty Bridgman - editor of the Friends newsletter, The Fringed Gentian™; Shirley Schultz - volunteer coordinator; Pat Thomesen (past president 1984-85) - membership chair.
+Elaine Christenson became memorials chair, Connie Bartz-Lavoie, grants chair, and Donna Sandstrom became historian.
 Membership was reported to be 191 - which was a low point in recent history.
 Membership fees were a minimum of $5 at the time.

 A reception for Garden volunteers was hosted by The Friends at 6:30 PM on June 7th at the Garden.